Bicycle brake: Advantages and disadvantages of various types of mounts

 A disadvantage of post mounts is that the bolt is threaded directly into the fork lowers.
 If the threads are stripped or if the bolt is stuck, then the threads will need to be repaired, or the seized bolt drilled out.
 Frame manufacturers have standardized the IS mount for the rear disc brake mount.
 In recent years post mount has gained ground and is becoming more common.
 This is mostly due to decreased manufacturing and part cost for the brake calipers when using post mount.
 A limitation of the mount is that the location of the rotor is more constrained: it is possible to encounter incompatible hub/fork combinations, where the rotor is out of range.

 Disc mounting standards

 There are many options for rotor mounting.
 IS is a six-bolt mount and is the industry standard.
-Centerlock is patented by Shimano and uses a splined interface along with a lockring to secure the disc.
-The advantages of centerlock are that the splined interface is theoretically stiffer, and removing the disc is quicker because it only requires one lockring to be removed.
+Center Lock is patented by Shimano and uses a splined interface along with a lockring to secure the disc.
+The advantages of Center Lock are that the splined interface is theoretically stiffer, and removing the disc is quicker because it only requires one lockring to be removed.
 Some of the disadvantages are that the design is patented requiring a licensing fee from Shimano.
 A Shimano cassette lockring tool (or an external BB tool in case of through-axle hub) is needed to remove the rotor and is more expensive and less common than a Torx key.
 Advantages of IS six-bolt are that there are more choices when it comes to hubs and rotors.

+Adaptors enable the use of six-bolt discs on Center Lock hubs.

 Examples of mounting standards are shown here: